amarakov/amarakov.github.io/_drafts/Value-of-Quantum-Communications.md

 The quantum business landscape is currently crowded with all kinds of companies, most of which are peddling some sort of software solutions for some hypothetical future quantum computer.
 None that I know of are offering anything like what I've described in the list above.
 In the coming weeks and months I will attempt to survey the business landscape to suss out what exactly is going on and determine exactly how high the bullshit has been piled up.

+[^1]: The <a href="https://www.uni-ulm.de/fileadmin/website_uni_ulm/presse/pressemitteilungen/2016/Quantum_Manifesto.pdf"> European Quantum Manifesto</a> has a nice, but _very_ optimistic timeline of quantum technology development.
+[^2]: Wikipedia's QKD article has a <a href="https://en.wikipedia.org/wiki/Quantum_key_distribution#Quantum_key_distribution_networks">list of active QKD networks</a>.
-[^1]: Many security proofs assume key lengths in the 'asymptotic limit'.
+[^3]: Many security proofs assume key lengths in the 'asymptotic limit'.
 This is jargon for 'infinite key length'.
 Finite size key effects are important, but often ignored, especially in the early literature.